swri-robotics/bag-database/docs/installation/docker/without-authentication.md

             device: 'tmpfs'
 ```

+First, note that with the way these containers are configured, the directory
+containing your bags must exist before starting everything up.
+The example uses
+`/var/local/bags`.

-Save that file to a directory, cd to that directory, and run:
+Save that `docker-compose.yml` file to a directory, cd to that directory, and run:

 ```bash
 docker-compose up